Land Your Dream Job

 A book with a magnifying glass and a pen on it.

 Fellowships are no longer just for graduate students or PhDs.
 There is a growing roster of merit-based professional fellowship opportunities that provide entry into a first job or career change, fund international work experiences, cultivate emerging leaders and changemakers, and support self-designed projects and social enterprises.
-These opportunities are funded by a wide range of organizations including foundations, non-profit organizations, government agencies, universities, media, and corporations.

-The competitive application process
+A competitive application process

-Fellowships that fund a self-designed project also require a project proposal.
+Opportunities that fund a self-designed project also require a project proposal.
 Although application formats vary, they almost always require a written application and professional references.
 If you’re selected as a finalist, you’ll also be invited to participate in an individual or group interview (yep, it’s intense).

 The funding

-Why fellowships are exceptional
+3 reasons why fellowships are exceptional

-1.Fellowships expose you to invaluable professional networks
+1. They expose you to invaluable professional networks

 For example, when I was a Herbert Scoville Jr. Peace Fellow in Washington, DC in 2005, I was able to have coffee with the Presidents and Executive Directors of some of the leading DC think tanks in peace and security policy.
 I could ask them questions about their varied career experiences in government, public policy and academia, and get insights on how to pursue a PhD or work in the foreign service.
 Through these important personal connections, fellows are able to cultivate relationships that can lead to a new job, graduate school reference or long-term mentor.

-Also, many professional fellowship programs fund a group of fellows each year.
-If you are part of fellowship cohort, you’ll be engaging with other fellows through professional training, seminars, education, travel, or a group project during the fellowship period.
+Also, many professional programs fund a group of fellows each year.
+If you are part of a cohort, you’ll be engaging with other fellows through professional training, seminars, education, travel, or a group project during the work period.
 The advantages to being in a cohort of fellows is the opportunity to build a professional network of peers and a social circle for non-work activities.
 This is particularly valuable if you have relocated for your fellowship and are in a new city or country with no established network.

 Some fellowships are structured to provide fellows exposure to a specific type of work or provide an opportunity to pursue a self-designed project.
 I applied to the New York City Urban Fellows Program when I was a senior in college because I was drawn to its model of placing recent college graduates in a full-time work placement in one of 20 New York City government agencies.
 The Urban Fellows program was not like a typical entry-level job; the placements are designed for young leaders and they challenge fellows to meet high expectations.

 I worked as an Urban Fellow for the New York City Office of Emergency Management during the 9/11 recovery operation.
 My responsibilities ranged from serving as City Manager for a Disaster Assistance Center, to preparing after-action reports for city-wide disaster exercises, to meeting with non-profit program managers to identify partnership opportunities.
-The expectations of participants in this fellowship were well beyond what was typically expected of a recent graduate with no prior work experience, but this was exactly what made the experience so valuable for my professional development.
+The expectations of participants were well beyond what was typically expected of a recent graduate with no prior work experience, but this was exactly what made the experience so valuable for my professional development.

-Ready to find your dream fellowship opportunity?
+Ready to find your dream opportunity?

-About the Author: Vicki Johnson is a four-time fellow and the Founder of ProFellow.com, the leading online platform for information on professional and academic fellowships.
+About the Author | Vicki Johnson is a four-time fellow and the Founder of ProFellow.com, the leading online platform for information on professional and academic opportunities.

 Idealist Guest profile image